Samo

 Samo (c.
-600–c.
-658) was the founder and sole ruler of the first recorded political union of Slavic tribes, known as Samo's Empire ("realm", "kingdom", or "tribal union"), ruling from 623 until his death in 658.
-Not much is known about his origins.
-According to Fredegar, Samo was a Frankish merchant from Sens.
-According to Conversio Carantanorum, Samo was of Slavic origin.
-One of his origin theories suggests that Samo was a Slav who fled persecution in the Frankish lands and sought refuge in Bohemia.
+600 – c.
+658) was the founder and sole ruler of the first recorded unified tribal polity of Slavs, later known as Samo's realm, (Note: Sometimes called a "kingdom") ruling from 623 until his death in 658.
+According to Fredegar—the earliest source about Samo and the one from which all later ones derive—he was a Frankish merchant from Sens.

-Samo built his career by unifying several Slavic tribes against the robber raiders from the nearby settled Avars and raising a rebellion against Avar rule, showing such bravery and command skills in battle that he was elected "King of the Slavs" (rex Sclavorum).
-In 631, Samo successfully defended his realm against the Frankish Kingdom in the three-day Battle of Wogastisburg.
+Samo initially established his rule by unifying several Slavic tribes against robber raiders from the nearby Avar polity and initiating an uprising against Avar rule.
+This led to him occupying a position later called "King of the Slavs" (rex Sclavorum) by the Gesta Dagoberti's reworking (Note: As well as subsequent ones) of Fredegar's account.
+In 631, Samo successfully led a defense of his tribal polity against the Frankish Kingdom during the three-day Battle of Wogastisburg.
+The Sorbian ruler Dervan changed his allegiances from the Frankish kingdom to Samo's tribal polity.